 In any activity which has a learning curve; knowledge management can accelerate the learning; driving down costs, increasing efficiency or up-time, giving a safer operation, whatever is relevant to your business (click on the picture for more detail).
 Knowledge management can also eliminate the unlearning curve, so that knowledge can be accessed in ten years time, as fresh as it is today The majority of your business challenges will not be unique to your team.
 The chances are that someone, somewhere in your business, has already solved most of the problems you are facing.
 Why not access their knowledge via a Peer Assist?
 Bring it in at the planning stage (build a better plan) and at the operations phase (access the wider pool of experience).
 There is no longer any merit in solving things for yourself, the merit is in delivering your business objectives faster, cheaper, safer and cleaner.
 If there is knowledge out there which can help you, then get hold of it as soon as you can.
 As Lord Browne, Chief Executive Officer of BP once said, "Most activities or tasks are not onetime events.
 Whether it's drilling a well or conducting a transaction at a service station, we do the same things repeatedly.
 Our philosophy is fairly simple: Every time we do some thing again, we should do it better than the last time"

-If you do it right - if you learn from others who have implemented Knowledge Management - then it will take you at least a couple of years before you have implemented Knowledge Management to such an extent that it becomes self-sustaining.
+If you do it right - if you learn from others who have implemented Knowledge Management - then it will take you several years before you have implemented Knowledge Management to such an extent that it becomes self-sustaining.
 Depending of course on the size of your company!
 In a small organisation (less than 500 people) you may be able to do it more quickly.
-I you don't learn from those who have done it before, you may never implement it successfully.
+If you don't learn from those who have done it before, you may never implement it successfully.

 Because this is a cultural change process, which involves changing the hearts and minds and work habits of your staff, you can't do it overnight.
 After a couple of years you may be in a position where KM has caught hold, and it may be a few more years before it is fully institutionalised across your entire organisation.
 You need a dedicated implementation effort, focused on breakthrough and the delivery of new ways of working, which lasts until you can start to establish rules and disciplines for KM.
 At this stage you can move to a steady state organisation which will over see the completion of the task to full transformation.